 cold, feeling pain or numbness in their hands, feet, ears or noses,

 or if their clothing, especially boots or gloves, becomes wet.

-Parents should avoid
+Parents and guardians should avoid

 leaving a child completely unattended outside before pick-up and

 should discuss with the child what to do in an emergency or bus

 delay if the parent or guardian already has left for work.
 If required, it is

 crucial that your child has a safe and warm alternative while